truemped/zerobelt/README.rst

 Zero Belt
 =========

-This will be my small collection of useful stuf for ZeroMQ with Python.
+This will be my small collection of useful stuff for ZeroMQ with Python.

 Contents